BryanSummers14/ng-getting-started/README.md

     - A service is a way for a developer to make reusable code to fetch data or save data in angular.
 For example you may have several components that deal with signing a user into your app or logging the user out, or maybe reset password functionality.
 You would have a log in component, a log out component, and a reset password component.
 Each of these components could use a service for the previously mentioned logic.
     - in the previous example we could make an authentication service that would handle all of the logic such as signing a user in.
 Then in any component I could inject the service and use the functionality.
 A good explanation is found here: [Angular Services](https://angular.io/tutorial/toh-pt4)
     - you can create your service by using the cli ``ng generate service services/auth``
-    - You can then inject that service into a component by using the constructor.
+    - You can then inject that service into a component by using the constructor, which will be covered in step 10
-        - In your login component you made previously go into the constructor and add the auth service.
-           - ``constructor(private auth: Auth) { }``
-        - Your service has now been injected and you can use any methods you have in the service (make sure they are public methods).
 8. Add HttpClient to auth constructor for dependency injection, add HttpClientModule to the imports array for the AppModule
     - Go into your new auth service and inject the HttpClient, similar to how you did with your auth service ``constructor(private httpClient: HttpClient) { }``
       - The http client provides functionality to send requests to an api via REST.
 Find out more here: [HttpClient](https://angular.io/guide/http)
+    - open the app module.ts file and add the HttpClientModule to the imports array, this allows you to use the httpclient in that module
 9. Create a method to post the login url sending the username and password.
 (If you are using my auth endpoint the logins are admin: admin@axis, level1: level1@axis, or level2: level2@axis)
+    - this method would be something like  ``public login(): Observable<HttpResponse<any>> {
+                                               return this.httpClient.post('https://training-login-hcexbwcqjc.now.sh/login',{"username":"admin","password":"admin@axis"}, {observe: 'response'});
+                                             } ``
+    - The above method returns an observable of the http response this allows you to subscribe to the observable or use an rxjs operator on it.
+You can also use toPromise() to turn it into a promise.
+You can learn about observables [Here](https://angular.io/guide/observables) and rxjs [Here](https://rxjs-dev.firebaseapp.com/guide/overview)
 10. Add the auth service to the constructor of the login component to pull it in via dependency injection
+    - In your login component you made previously go into the constructor and add the auth service.
+      - ``constructor(private auth: Auth) { }``
+      - Your service has now been injected and you can use any methods you have in the service (make sure they are public methods).
 11. Time to wire up the login method on our component to the auth service login.
+    - Create a standard method in the login component class called login.
+    - In this method call the auth service and call the login method in the service.
+      - ``this.auth.login().subscribe( response => { console.log(response})``
+    - As a challenge can you figure out how to change the login method to accept arguments from the template rather than be hard coded?
+      - you can read up on [Data binding](https://angular.io/guide/template-syntax) and [Forms](https://angular.io/guide/reactive-forms)
 12. Once that's hooked up we'll need somewhere to route the user, create another page (call it whatever you want) and wire it up similar to the login page
+    - See steps 2 - 4 on how to create a page / component and add routes.
+    - For this new route, name it something like /home for the path in the app-routing module.
 13. For navigation, I just used angular material schematics [Navigation Schematic](https://material.angular.io/guide/schematics)
 14. The rest you can use the repo as a reference but I really encourage just making things that you want or think might be interesting.
 This is really just to get a barebones application up to see from a high level how things work and get wired together.
 15. Have fun, feel free to reach out to me via slack with any questions.